Aiven-Open/jdbc-connector-for-apache-kafka/docs/sink-connector-config-options.rst

   ``kafka``

-      Kafka coordinates are used as the PK.
+      Kafka coordinates (the topic, partition, and offset) are used as the PK.

   ``record_key``